hrzndhrn/benchee_dsl/README.md

 ## Installation

 The package isn't released on [hex](https://hex.pm/).
-If you want to give it a
-try anywho:
+You can install the package via GitHub.

 ```elixir
 def deps do